jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-16-preparation-k8s-ckad-exam-part1-common.markdown

 {% include remember.markdown content="Once a **Namespace** defines **Resource Quotas**, an object must  `request` its **minimum resource requirements**.
 If there are not sufficient available resources in the Namespace based on the `request` **an object may not run** or may be killed." %}

+### Name resolution

+{% include see-also.markdown content="https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/" %}

+The `dnsutils` Pod can be used to check that DNS resolutions are working properly.

+{% highlight shell %}
+kubectl exec -it dnsutils -- nslookup my-service
+{% endhighlight %}

 ## ✂️ Generic Operations

 **Create** an object: